Federal prosecutors accuse Zoom executive of working with Chinese government to surveil users and suppress video calls

 Tiananmen Square anniversary: China tried to erase the crackdown from memory.
 But its legacy lives on.

 A Zoom spokesperson said in a statement Friday that the company has cooperated with the case and launched its own internal investigation.
-Jin, the company said, shared “a limited amount of individual user data with Chinese authorities” but did not provide data on any users based outside China.
-He was fired for violating company policies, and other employees have been placed on administrated leave until the investigation is complete.
+Jin, the company said, shared “a limited amount of individual user data with Chinese authorities,” as well as data on no more than 10 users based outside China.
+Jin was fired for violating company policies, the statement said, and other employees have been placed on administrative leave until the investigation is complete.

 In an updated statement on Zoom’s website, the company said it “fell short” by terminating the meetings instead of only blocking access to participants in China, to abide by Chinese law.
 The company said it has reinstated the victims’ accounts and will no longer allow requests from the Chinese government to affect users outside mainland China.